 Our research is focused on four related areas:

-- Engineering programmable nucleases for the targeted cleavage of a single site within a vertebrate genome
+- Engineering programmable nucleases for the targeted cleavage of a single site within a vertebrate genome for gene therapy applications

 - Applying programmable nucleases to interrogate gene regulatory networks - Dendritic cell project

 - Applying programmable nucleases to understand the influence of chromatin architecture on transcriptional activity - 4D Nucleome project

 - Applying programmable nucleases to understand latent HIV genome structure for nuclease-based erradication- HIV project